+

 I’m new here 15% OFF

-One of the main areas of misunderstandings between Keith Schmidt and Peter Smith concerns the rate of expansion of the organization, an idea that originated from Schmidt (Caseforest.com 2010).
+One of the main areas of misunderstanding between Keith Schmidt and Peter Smith concerns the rate of expansion of the organization—an idea that originated from Schmidt (Caseforest.com, 2010).
 Schmidt wanted the changes to be more abrupt in order to get the desired form of the organization.
-On the other hand, Smith was very conservative and wanted the changes to be slower contrary to Schmidt’s wishes.
+On the other hand, Smith was very conservative and wanted the changes to be slower, contrary to Schmidt’s wishes.
 These repulsive views brought a lot of tension in the entire organization.
 The decision making process became slower obstructing various activities of the organization.

-In the late 1991, the Smiths completely exited from the field of art.
-Unfortunately, they missed their payments on their $5 million pledge toward the construction of the new building (Caseforest.com 2010).
-After the construction of the new facility kicked off in 1993, the company found itself on a big problem when it realized that the funding of the project significantly depended on the Peter Smith’s pledge.
-This situation was even worsened by the implementation of the new policy which required the non-profit organizations to record pledges as income.
-Through this policy, the Financial Accounting Board was to register pledges only after the money has been transferred.
+In late 1991, the Smiths completely exited from the field of art.
+Unfortunately, they missed their payments on their $5 million pledge toward the construction of the new building (Caseforest.com, 2010).
+After the construction of the new facility began in 1993, the company found itself in a big problem when it realized that the funding of the project significantly depended on Peter Smith’s pledge.
+This situation was worsened by the implementation of the new policy, which required non-profit organizations to record pledges as income.
+Through this policy, the Financial Accounting Board was to register pledges only after the money had been transferred.

 Discussion part A